Aspect Template Families

 - Presets:

-gtm— Mock GTM containerGTM-MOCK000so the snippet works against the local vendor server.
+tag-manager-mock— Mock GTM containerGTM-MOCK000so the snippet works against the local vendor server.

 Hidden Iframe SSO Handoff